Keenegan/kinesis-tools-rust/readme.md

 # Kinesis-tools-rust

-This project allow to read to an AWS Kinesis stream
+This project allow to read an AWS Kinesis stream

 ## Run Locally